 2. Combine all ingredients and mix thoroughly.
 Put into a small baking pan and bake for 30 minutes or until cheese is melted and lovely.

 – It’s okay to use fat-free or soy everything (except the cheese) — it turns out deliciously no matter what.

-– Frozen spinach is a pain in the ass.
-I usually empty the package into a bowl of warm water to defrost it while I prep the other ingredients, then strain out the water.
-It helps to squeeze the spinach mush in your hands or punch it down in the strainer to get the water out.
-It’s a mess but worth it.
+– Frozen spinach can be a pain in the ass.
+I usually put the unopened package into a bowl of warm water to defrost it while I prep the other ingredients.